 8. In a Storage Bin

 If you have an extra storage bin lying around, this is a great way to store your beach chairs when they’re not in use.
 This way, you can easily move them around your home or outside as needed without worrying about them taking up too much space.
+Make sure to line the bottom of the bin with a waterproof material or place a tarp over them to protect them from moisture and mold.

 You can also use a waterproof cover to protect your beach chairs if you plan on keeping them outside.
-Lastly, make sure to label the bin with what’s inside so you can easily find them when it’s time to go to the beach again.
+Lastly, make sure to label the bin with what’s inside so you can easily find it when it’s time to go to the beach again.

 9. On Wall Hooks

 If you have a few extra wall hooks lying around, these are great for storing beach chairs when they’re not in use.
 Just make sure that the hooks you use are strong enough to hold the weight of your beach chairs.
 You can also buy specially designed wall hooks to fit your beach chairs, which will make them even more secure.
+With this storage solution, you’ll be able to keep your beach chairs off the ground and conveniently located near the door of your home.
+Plus, they’ll be ready to grab whenever you need them!

 10. In an Outdoor Storage Shed